-1. Is an auxiliary of a fraternal beneficiary society exempt under section 501(c)(8), and a.
-A good-faith attempt to further the teachings or principles of that religion, and b.
-Not intended to exclude individuals of a particular race or color.
+- 1. Is an auxiliary of a fraternal beneficiary society exempt under section 501(c)(8), and - 2.
+Limits its membership to the members of a particular religion; or the membership limitation is: - a.
+A good-faith attempt to further the teachings or principles of that religion, and - Not intended to exclude individuals of a particular race or color.